 Or perhaps, even simpler, give thanks.

 The modern world has become increasingly artificial, disconnected, and unnatural; yet in terms of the soul and well-being, natural is better.
-One of the most vital things for health is to maintain the integrity of our bioenergetic field—really the “blueprint” or matrix for our material body.
-As our external environments become ever more polluted both physically and electromagnetically, ingesting prana through honest food and water, clean air, immersion in nature and daily “earthing” (spending time barefoot), along with minimizing the disruption to our field from AC/DC current, cell phones and WiFi, becomes essential for rebuilding and maintaining wellness.
+One of the most vital things for health is to maintain the integrity of our bioenergetic field—really the blueprint or matrix for our material body.
+As our external environments become ever more polluted both physically and electromagnetically, ingesting prana through honest food and water, clean air, immersion in nature and daily “earthing” (spending time barefoot), and practices like Qigong, along with minimizing the disruption to our field from AC/DC current, cell phones and WiFi, becomes essential for rebuilding and maintaining wellness.

 Beyond positive energy, prana, or loving intention, why is such broth so beneficial?

 The latest research in medicine and psychology points to a disrupted GI tract, or what is called ‘leaky gut’, as the root of many modern ailments and diseases.
 Western medicine now affirms that most autoimmune conditions come as a result of inflammatory conditions caused by proteins that have sneaked into the bloodstream because of a leaky gut.
 Autoimmune conditions (allergies, thyroid and skin imbalances, infertility, and a myriad of common digestive disorders, such as IBS, colitis, and gastritis) have all been effectively treated with programs that involve bone broth.
 Collagen in the bones, concentrated in the cartilage and connective tissues, is transformed into gelatin in the simmering process of making broth.
 The gelatin in the broth, in turn, becomes a healing aid in restoring the health of the gastrointestinal lining.
 Consequently, as the lining of the gut is restored, symptoms are reduced and the condition improves.” (from Bone Deep Broth, by Taylor Chen and Lay Mojica)